 The end

 Now just follow this path and road to get back to the start.
-Make sure that when you reach the group of houses, don’t turn left like I did.
+Make sure that when you reach the group of houses, don’t turn left towards the scout camp like I did.
 Stay straight.

 I do sometimes find, walking back the way I came can get a little confusing, trying to remember things in reverse.